-Are you tired of those store bought Christmas cards?
+Christmas origami instructions are here for those who are you tired of store bought Christmas cards.
 Are your kids bored during the winter school break?
 Want your home to have a cozy-warm feel instead of the shopping mall tinsel?
-We have the answer: Origami Christmas
+We have the answer: Christmas Origami!

 How to Decorate an Origami Christmas Tree